Two weeks in New Zealand North Island is the perfect amount of time to explore.

 Both islands are wonderful places to visit and deserve a visit on any New Zealand itinerary.

-While South Island tends to be a more popular place to visit with the beautiful landscapes, North Island has tons of attractions to visit from waterfalls, beaches, hiking routes, outdoor activities, and more.
+While South Island tends to be a more popular place to visit with beautiful landscapes, North Island has tons of attractions to visit from waterfalls, beaches, hiking routes, outdoor activities, and more.

 We loved our time in North Island, especially since we traveled during the summer season.
 It wasn’t too crowded for the destinations we visited.
 Plus, the cities and towns that we visited were memorable with the local attractions and pretty sights.